Jammedat/devopsProjects/configuration-management/README.md

 - Extracts contents to `/var/www/html`

 Package your static HTML website into compressed tarball as:
-- Navigate to your website directory:
+- Navigate to your website directory
 - Create the tarball:
 ```bash
 tar -czvf <name_of_your_web_dir>.tar.gz *